sybrew/the-seo-framework/readme.txt

 	* You can now block AI language model trainers and SEO analysis crawlers from using your content via the "Robots Settings."
 	* Added a canonical URL input field for the homepage.
 	* Added a redirect URL input field for the homepage.
-	* We implemented the bespoke Canonical URL Notation Tool, allowing TSF to dynamically update the example canonical URL when editing a post, term, either via their edit screens, or via quick-edit.
+	* We implemented the bespoke Canonical URL Notation Tool, allowing TSF to dynamically update the example canonical URL when editing a post or term, either via their edit screens, or via quick-edit.
 		* It listens to many changes of the editor that could influence the URL, depending on your site's permalink settings.
 			* Among these, are `%year%`, `%monthnum%`, `%day%`, `%hour%`, `%minute%`, `%second%`, `%post_id%`, `%postname%`, `%category%`, and `%author%`.
 				* `%pagename%` is treated as `%postname%` internally.
 You should never make this part of the permalink structure, anyway.